mehedisarkar2k/mehedisarkar2k/README.md

 My name is **Mehedi Hasan Sarkar**.
 I am a **Frontend Engineer** specializing in **React, Next.js, and React Native**, with strong backend experience in **Express.js, MongoDB, and Docker**.

-I have hands-on experience building real-world products including:
+I have hands-on experience building real-world products, including:
 - SaaS platforms
 - Booking and payment systems
 - Real-time applications